opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     **optional**
     Indicates whether the candidate is the incumbent for the office associated with the contest (boolean).

-is_top_ticket
-    **optional**
-    Indicates that the candidate is the top of a ticket that includes multiple candidates (boolean).
-For example, the candidate running for President is consider the top of the President/Vice President ticket.
-In many states, this is also true of the Governor/Lieutenant Governor.

 party_id
     **optional**
     Reference to and OCD ``Party`` with which the candidate is affiliated.